demodrive-ai/docs-actions/README.md

     steps:
       - name: Generate llms.txt
         uses: demodrive-ai/llms-txt-action@v0.1.0

-        with:
-          generate_md_files: true
+  # OR You can choose to use an AI model to generate summaries, its completely optional.
+      steps:
+      - name: Generate llms.txt
+        env:
+          MODEL_API_KEY: ${{ secrets.MODEL_API_KEY }}
+        uses: demodrive-ai/llms-txt-action@v0.1.0
         # any other inputs you would like to set.
 ```
 OR